 You can also make notes by highlighting words, which is a great way to keep track of any new vocabulary you learn.
 Try going through your highlights and notes later on and quiz yourself to see if you remember what they mean!

-If you enjoy reading it in French, you’re in luck, as the entire series is available in French e-book format!
+If you enjoy reading it in French, you’re in luck, as you can biu the entire series in French e-book format!